nileshnegi/hackerrank-python/questions.md

 49. DefaultDict Tutorial
 In this challenge, you will be given 2 integers, ```n``` and ```m```.
 There are ```n``` words, which might repeat, in word group ```A```.
 There are ```m``` words belonging to word group ```B```.
 For each ```m``` words, check whether the word has appeared in group ```A```.
 Print the indices of each occurrence of ```m``` in group ```A```.
 If it does not appear, print -1.

+50. Collections.namedtuple()
+Dr. John Wesley has a spreadsheet containing a list of student IDs, marks, class and names.
+These columns can be in any order for different testcases.
+Your task is to help Dr. Wesley calculate the average marks of the students.

+51. Collections.OrderedDict()
+You are the manager of a supermarket.
+You have a list of items together with their prices that consumers bought on a particular day.
+Your task is to print each item_name and net_price in order of its first occurrence.

+52. Word Order
+You are given words.
+Some words may repeat.
+Print the total number of unique words.
+Also for each word, output its number of occurrences.
+The output order should correspond with the input order of appearance of the word.

+53. Collections.deque()
+A deque is a double-ended queue.
+It can be used to add or remove elements from both ends.
+Perform append, pop, popleft and appendleft methods on an empty deque ```d```.